shaewe180/http2/README.md

 * Headers frame priority and pseudo-header permutation
 * Priority frame (client-side only)

-For additional features, consider using [hyper2](https://github.com/0x676e67/hyper2), which builds on this package.

 ## Accolades

 The project is based on a fork of [h2](https://github.com/hyperium/h2).